NDF (Non-Deliverable Forward)

 Example of Hedging

-Let’s say you have invested in Brazilian equities worth $100,000.
-You predict that the BRL might depreciate against the USD due to political instability.
-To hedge this risk, you could enter an NDF contract to sell BRL against USD.
+If you have invested in Brazilian equities worth $100,000, you could enter an NDF contract to sell BRL against USD.

 2. Speculating on Currency Movements

-Traders can also use NDFs to speculate on currency movements without the need for actual currency transactions.
-This is particularly useful in volatile markets.
+NDFs can also be used to speculate on currency movements without actual currency transactions.

 3. Arbitrage Opportunities

-NDFs can also create arbitrage opportunities in the market.
-If you can identify discrepancies between spot rates and NDF rates, you might find a way to lock in profits.
+NDFs can create arbitrage opportunities when discrepancies between spot rates and NDF rates are identified.

 4. Emerging Market Exposure